Agile-IoT/agile-sql/README.md

 ## Getting Started

+### Prerequisites

-To use these modules, you should use agile-security version 3.7.1 or later (as this is the earliest version with database entity support).
+To use these modules, you should use agile-security version 3.7.1 or later.

-It needs to be made sure that the database defined in the configuration file (e.g. <code>database: 'agile'</code>) already exists on the database server.
+It needs to be made sure that the database defined in the configuration file (e.g. <code>database: 'agile'</code>) already exists on the database server or allow the automatic creation of databases, if they do not exist.

+Agile-sql will automatically use the specified database on startup.

+#### Option 1: Add database manually

-### Add the components to the stack
+##### 1. Add the components to the stack

 Add the following micro-services to your docker-compose file